trpc/trpc/www/docs/reactjs/query-invalidation.md

        **/
       async onSuccess(opts) {
         /**
-         * @note
+         * @note that order here matters:
-         * Order here matters:
+         * The order here allows route changes in `onSuccess` without
-         * The order here allows route changes in `onSuccess` without having a flash of content change whilst redirecting.
+         * having a flash of content change whilst redirecting.
          **/

         // Calls the `onSuccess` defined in the `useQuery()`-options: